On the Signature of a Path in an Operator Algebra: Iterated integrals of a path as operators

-\begin{proposition} ${\rm FS}=(\fs, L, \1\otimes \1)$ is an operad. \end{proposition} \begin{proof} The following proposition holds and rests on associativity of the product on $\mathcal{A}$. \end{proof} In the collection $\fs$, a word with length $n$ is an operator with $n-1$ entries, the inner gaps between the letters.
-So far, a levelled tree was considered as an operator with as much inputs as it has leaves.
+In the collection $\fs$, a word with length $n$ is an operator with $n-1$ entries, the inner gaps between the letters.
+So far, a levelled tree was considered as an operator with as many inputs as it has of leaves.
 However, there is an alternative way to see such a tree as an operator: by considering the \emph{faces} of the tree as inputs.
-A face is a region enclosed between two consecutive leaves and delimited by two paths of edges meeting at the least common ancestor, see Fig. \ref{fig:treewithfacesasentries}.
+A face is a region enclosed between two consecutive leaves and delimited by two paths of edges meeting at the least common ancestor, see Figure~\ref{fig:treewithfacesasentries}.

 We denote by $\lpbt^{\#}$ the set of levelled trees graded by the numbers of faces, $\lpbt^{\#}(n)$ the set of levelled trees with $n$ faces, and ${\sf LT}^{\sharp}(\mathcal{A})$ the space ${\sf LT}(\mathcal{A})$ seen as a graded vector space with ${\sf LT}^{\#}(\mathcal{A})(n) = \mathbb{C}{\sf LT}^{\#}(n)\otimes \fs(n)$.
 Notice that the endomorphism $\bar{\mathbb{X}}_{s,t}$ we defined in the previous section satisfies: